Peppermint (Mentha × piperita)

 Peppermint is a hybrid mint (Mentha aquatica × Mentha spicata) whose leaves and extracted essential oil provide one of the most evidence-based botanical medicines for digestive health.

-The clinically studied dose for Peppermint (Mentha × piperita) is 180–200 mg enteric-coated peppermint oil 3 times daily (540–600 mg/day) for IBS; peppermint tea: 1–2 cups/day; topical 10% menthol for headache.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 180–200 mg enteric-coated peppermint oil 3 times daily (540–600 mg/day) for IBS; peppermint tea: 1–2 cups/day; topical 10% menthol for headache Always follow the product label and check with a healthcare provider for personal advice.